xaprb/story/exampleSite/content/talks/adirondack.md

 defaults are basically prepopulated for you, such as links between them.

 Story supports "future talks," meaning that you can post a talk with a future date, and it'll appear only in the right places at the right times.
-See [future talks](/talks/a-future-talk/) for more on that.
+Story also supports PDF slides; you can host your own PDFs embedded with PDF.js.
+See [future talks](/talks/a-future-talk/) for more on these topics.

 Read next: [Story's amazing Markdown-based presentation engine](/slides/adirondack/).